tiepdotme/marabesi.com/_posts/2020-06-22-reactjs-patterns-a-study-based-on-google-search.md

 ```

 {% cite post_implementing_the_container_pattern_using_react_hooks --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
-elaborates on the container component with hooks along side with a todo list app that implements the pattern.
+elaborates on the container component with hooks along side with a to-do list app that implements the pattern.
 Also the definition
 followed was the same as {% cite post_react_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}, it
 seems that there is a consensus that Jason Bonta defined the container component pattern
 and developers point to him. {% cite post_introduction_to_react_design_patterns --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
-rates the cotainer component as a pattern that provides: separation of concerns, it
+rates the container component as a pattern that provides: separation of concerns, it
 is reusable and it is testable.

 {% cite post_the_react_redux_container_pattern --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} expands on